The Silent Productivity Killer: A Manager's Guide to Spotting and Addressing Employee Disengagement

 • Provided mentorship and growth opportunities

 Three months later, she's not just participating in meetings - she's leading them.
-Her renewed engagement has sparked a positive change in team dynamics.

 Your Next Steps